20 Family-Friendly Activities To Kick Off Spring

 Make a Bird Feeder

-There are a lot of DIY bird feeders out there that are also kid-appropriate, and it can be a lot to fun to watch new feathered friends flock to something they made themselves!
-Even just bird seed, gelatin, and a cookie cutter can create an easy bird feeder.
+There are a lot of DIY bird feeders out there that are also kid-appropriate.
+Kids will have a lot of fun watching new feathered friends flock to something they made themselves!
+Even just birdseed, gelatin, and a cookie cutter can lead to an afternoon of making easy bird feeders.
+How’s that for ideal spring activities for families?

 Watch the Sun Rise or Set